Indianapolis: Attractions

 The Indianapolis Zoo houses more than 1,400 animals of 235 species while the adjoining White River Gardens contains more than 50,000 plants of nearly 3,000 species, respectively.
 The zoo is a leader in animal conservation and research, recognized for its biennial Indianapolis Prize award.
-It is the only American zoo accredited as a zoo, aquarium, and zoological garden by the Association of Zoos and Aquariums.
-It is among the largest privately funded zoos in the U.S. and one of the city's most visited attractions, with 1.1 million guests in 2019.
+It is among the largest privately funded zoos in the U.S. and one of the city's most visited attractions, with 1.1 million guests in 2023.

-The Indianapolis Motor Speedway Museum exhibits an extensive collection of auto racing memorabilia showcasing various motorsports and automotive history.
+Located inside the Indianapolis Motor Speedway, the Indianapolis Motor Speedway Museum exhibits an extensive collection of auto racing memorabilia showcasing various motorsports and automotive history.
 Daily grounds and track tours originate from the museum.
-Located at the National Collegiate Athletic Association headquarters, the NCAA Hall of Champions exhibits collegiate athletics in the U.S.
+Located at the National Collegiate Athletic Association headquarters, the NCAA Hall of Champions contains exhibits on collegiate athletics in the U.S.